 IPT 2.5.0 no longer supports Microsoft Internet Explorer.
 (Microsoft themselves no longer support MSIE for their MS365 online services.)

-The documentation has moved to this new location; links will be made from the old GitHub Wiki.
+The documentation has moved to this new location; links have been made from the old GitHub Wiki.

 If you are upgrading from a version before 2.4, please also refer to the notes from the older release.